xamarin/GooglePlayServicesComponents/.github/CONTRIBUTING.md

 # Contributing

-1. You will need to sign a contributor license agreement (CLA) before your contributions can be accepted.
-If you haven't already done so, the CLA Bot will comment on the pull request you just created and guide you on how to sign the CLA.
+1. You will need to complete a Contribution License Agreement before your pull request can be accepted.
+You can complete the CLA by going through the steps at [https://cla2.dotnetfoundation.org/](https://cla2.dotnetfoundation.org/).

 2. You should fork/branch from the `dev` branch.